 Related Article

-1. Complete the 45-Hour NY Real Estate Broker Course
+1. Complete the 75-hour NY Real Estate Broker License Course

-Cost: As low as $325 with The CE Shop
+Cost: As low as $419 with Colibri Real Estate

-To become a real estate broker in New York, you need to complete a 45-hour course through one of about 50 state-approved schools.
-We recommend The CE Shop’s high-quality online courses that are ideal for a busy Realtor’s schedule.
-The CE Shop’s website and user interface makes it easy for students to stay focused on the material.
+To become a real estate broker in New York, you need to complete a 75-hour course through one of about 60 state-approved schools.
+If you liked the school where you took your salesperson prelicensing course, then you should consider taking your broker course with them as well.
+If not, we recommend Colibri Real Estate’s high-quality online courses that are ideal for a busy Realtor’s schedule.
+The company’s website and user interface make it easy for students to stay focused on the material.

-Take a step toward becoming a NY Real Estate Broker and sign up for courses with The CE Shop today!
+Take a step toward becoming a NY Real Estate Broker and sign up for courses with Colibri Real Estate today!

 2. Pass the NY Real Estate Broker Exam